 Get a good pair of trail shoes.
 These provide much better grip, and much better lateral stability and structure than road shoes.
 This will make you feel much more sure footed over loose, slippy terrain and when you have to change direction at faster speeds.

-Run4It stocks trail shoes from industry-leading brands, including Salomon, Saucony, Inov-8, HOKA and more.
+Run4It stocks trail shoes from industry-leading brands, including Altra, Salomon, Saucony, Inov-8, HOKA and more.

 Plan your route

 Plan your route in advance and let someone know where you are going.
 Although many trails are much easier to navigate than open hillside, it is still easy to get lost, particularly if you are unfamiliar with the area.

 OS Maps are invaluable and are packed with information and unmatched detail.